-The Venturi Mixing Tee (Fig. 9a.) is the very heart of this system and requires very little maintenance.
-However M3-933 unit parts may wear as a result of the application in time and require replacement.
+The Venturi Mixing Tee (Fig. 8a.) is the very heart of this system and requires very little maintenance.
+However M2 parts may wear as a result of the application, in time and require replacement.
 This wear will become evident, when the operator notices a reduction in the vacuum that helps pull in the dry product from the hopper.
 When mixing dry product, over time, you will see an accumulation of damp product inside of the mixing tee around the nozzle.
 If this accumulation is left unattended, over time it will build to the point of restricting the inlet of the mixing chamber.
-This situation is easily rendered, by using the pressurized wash wand (Fig.9b) to "flush out the accumulation, and force it back into the fluid stream.
+This situation is easily rendered, by using the wash wand to "flush out the accumulation, and force it back into the fluid stream.